-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 16 million (2022/2023: EUR 15 million).
-The materiality is determined as approximately 1% of total assets.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 12 million (2023/2024: EUR 16 million).
+The materiality is determined as approximately 0,56% of total assets.
 We consider total assets, which mainly include accounts related to financing activities, as the most appropriate benchmark because the main activity of the Company is to attract funds through the issue of bonds and to use these funds to grant loans to its parent company and group companies.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Board of Management of Südzucker International Finance B.V. and the Audit Committee of the parent company, Südzucker AG, that misstatements identified during our audit in excess of EUR 0.5 million would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Board of Management and the Audit Committee of Südzucker International Finance B.V. that misstatements identified during our audit in excess of EUR 375 thousand would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.

 Audit response to the risk of fraud and non-compliance with laws and regulations included, among other things, assessing the Company's code of conduct, whistleblowing policy and its internal control environment.
 Furthermore, we performed relevant inquiries with management.
 We have also incorporated elements of unpredictability in our audit, such as: designing audit procedures to inspect the cash transactions throughout the period and involving forensic specialists in our audit procedures.
-As part of our audit procedures, we: